Red Rice, Hampshire: Legends and associated stories

 A local legend about the avenue tells of a ghostly coach and horses on the road between Red Rice and Abbotts Ann.
 This is almost certainly a reference to a Roman mosaic unearthed in the nearby field by "Squire" Errington, depicting a "coach and a pair of galloping horses".
 In the house itself, one boy who used to practise on the chapel organ was sure he had seen a 'Grey Lady' walking up the aisle.
 Two of the school staff, accommodated in the upper floor of the stable courtyard, (previously occupied by grooms and domestic servants of the estate), told of overwhelming feelings of terror at night experienced in one particular corner.
-Three stories could account for this.
+Two stories could account for this.
 One tells of a drunken fight between two grooms, which ended with one of them killed by a fall down a steep staircase.
-The second relates to a shooting episode in 1886.
-The third is told by Lord Grantley in his autobiography 'A Silver-plated Spoon'; One evening the butler, appropriately named Butler, came in and announced that he intended to 'do himself in,' but that he had made arrangements for his duties to be taken over by the senior footman.
-The family's reaction was 'Poor old Butler, drunk again,' but they found him dead next day.
+The second relates to the attempted murder by shooting in 1846, as mentioned above in the section on the Best family.